 If you are currently on the Section 8 HCV Program and wish to port your voucher to the Housing Authority of Jackson County (HAJC) from another location, you must first contact your local housing agency and request a portability transfer to this area.

-Current Section 8 HCV Program participants with HAJC, please contact your case coordinator if you’re interested in porting your assistance to another location.
+Current HCV (Section 8) Program participants with HAJC, please contact your case coordinator if you’re interested in porting your assistance to another location.

 HAJC Portability Department

-Karla – HCV Leasing
+Karla – HCV Leasing Specialist

 Ext.
 1036 – [email protected]